 You see, apart from managing my grades, I had to work with clients from all around the world.
-And I was grateful that I have gotten this chance.
-However, providing clients with the ideal content is not difficult but dealing with clients can be a bit frustrating at times.
-There are a number of reasons why content writers especially freelancers face this problem.
+And I was grateful that I had gotten this opportunity.
+However, providing clients with the ideal content is not a difficult process, however, unfortunately, there are times when due to some “communication” issues, one may feel a bit overwhelmed.

 In this article, I will be sharing more than four-years worth of my experience in the content creation business that may help some of you.

 Tip 1: Be as clear as possible.

 The first tip is to make sure that you’ve made everything clear to the clients.
 You’ve to make sure that you and your client are on the same page.
 By doing this, you’re preventing the chances of getting into a misunderstanding with the clients.

 However, at times, you may come across clients that will beat around the bush on purpose.
 For example, I came across a client who was constantly asking to lower my rates, on the pre-condition that he will sign a contract with me.
 In the end, all he wanted was to get content for as cheap as possible.
 Avoid getting into business with such clients as it leads to a number of issues.
 Issues that are definitely not worth that money.

 Tip 2: Be clear about payments.

 Following the same line of thought, I would like to talk about money.
 For a majority of beginners, this is one of the major problems.
 That’s why I would recommend providing your clients with a pricing sheet or making the pricing available on your websites.